PMazzaJ/short-url-blue/README.md

 ## How to use the API:

 You can use Postman to try the API! :postbox:
-If you don't have it you can download it here: https://www.postman.com/downloads/ :)
+If you don't have it you can download it here :point_right: https://www.postman.com/downloads/

 1 - make a POST request to http://127.0.0.1:8000/url-shortener sending an URL as a parameter, example: